devdcores/BookStoreApp-Distributed-Application/README.md

 `docker-compose` will take care of bringing all this monitoring containers up.

->To Setup Prometheus

-Copy prometheus.yml to your path(where docker can mount as volume).

-Change the volume path for prometheus container in docker-compose.yml file.
 More details at this link : https://www.callicoder.com/spring-boot-actuator-metrics-monitoring-dashboard-prometheus-grafana/

 Dashboards are available at below ports